empiricaly/empirica/README.md

 ## Advanced Settings (You can ignore for now)

-Don't be intimidated by the settings, they are not currently important to develop an experiement, you can easily ignore them for now.
+Don't be intimidated by the settings, they are not currently important to develop an experiment, you can easily ignore them for now.

-Settings files MUST NOT be saved into the repo.
+Settings files MUST NOT be saved in the repo.
 They should not be transmitted over an insecure transport such as Email.
 Ideally, they are shared in person by USB key, otherwise, encrypt the files with something like [VeraCrypt](https://www.veracrypt.fr) before sharing over an insecure transport.